 The Aries Equinox and 28th path thus embody the principle of governance.
 The King and the land are one.
 The ego and body are one.
 There is a need to seek out a holy graal, lest the body of the king becomes a wasteland, and the soul is dragged down with it.

-There is a note of interest here on the esoteric title of the Tarot trump, Sun of the Morning: Chief among the Mighty.
-These titles were passed down from the historic Golden Dawn of 1888 and presumably came from the inexhaustible genius of the Golden Dawn founder, S. L. Macgregor Mathers.
+There is a note of interest here on the esoteric title of the Tarot trump, Sun of the Morning, Chief among the Mighty.
+These titles were passed down from the historic Golden Dawn of 1888 and presumably came from the inexhaustible genius of the Golden Dawn founder, SL Macgregor Mathers.
 Some Golden Dawn sources—and there are many—render the title as Son of the Morning.
 It is impossible to know for sure what was originally intended as the papers of the Golden Dawn were all passed on and copied by hand.
-Those that have rendered it Sun of the Morning have taken it from Aleister Crowley’s tables in 777.
+Those that have rendered it Sun of the Morning have taken it from the tables in Liber 777.
 However, these were compiled from the same kind of sources and even the most recently published editions contain ‘typos’ never corrected in the first draft.
-Crowley never even got round to updating his key scales to conform with the Liber AL change of the trump’s allocation from the 15th path of Hé to the 28th path of Tzaddi.
+Crowley never got round to updating his key scales to conform to the Liber AL change of the trump’s allocation from the 15th path of Hé to the 28th path of Tzaddi.

-Ithell Colquhoun used Sun of the Morning in her extraordinary surrealist Tarot, though it is possible she had access to other sources than that of Crowley.
+Ithell Colquhoun used Sun of the Morning in her surrealist Tarot, though it is possible she had access to other sources than that of Crowley.
 We are happy in any case to take the title as it was given in 777, and by Colquhoun, though our intuitive sense tells us that Mathers most likely named it Son of the Morning after all!
 The first placement of the card was on the 15th path from Chokmah to Tiphereth, and so the King is called Chief among the Mighty as his root is directly with the supernals.
 As for Son of the Morning, this would be an allusion to the Holy Guardian Angel in Tiphereth as well as the name of the Order, the Golden Dawn.
 The title has provoked interesting lines of thought, whether the trump is placed with Hé or Tzaddi.
 For example, as Tzaddi, the King becomes the Son of the Morning Star.
-To save losing any sleep, it is well to remember that in Qabalistic terms, “son” and “sun” are identical.
+To save losing any sleep, it is well to remember that ‘son’ and ‘sun’ are cognate terms.

-2. Description of the 31st and 28th paths from The Flaming Sword Sepher Sephiroth.
+3. The description of the 28th path is from The Flaming Sword Sepher Sephiroth.

 Related articles: Equinox of the Gods